How to Get into Wharton Undergrad | The Complete Guide

 UPenn typically offers more than 90% of applicants an opportunity to interview with a Penn alumni volunteer.
 If you’re not offered an interview, you don’t have to worry—it won’t be held against you in the admissions process.

-The UPenn interview is more conversational than an interrogation, and the university encourages you to be yourself and relax.
+The interview is more conversational than an interrogation, and the university encourages you to be yourself and relax.
 This is an opportunity for you to learn more about the school and for the school to learn more about you; your interviewer doesn’t want to trip you up or see you fail.

 Supplementary Materials (Optional)

+Although most Penn applicants don’t submit supplemental materials, you may want to if you think revealing a talent or another letter of recommendation is needed to make your application shine.
 However, take heed of what UPenn says concerning supplemental materials: “In many cases, too many extra documents can take away from the strength of your application.
 In short, keep it simple!”

 Supplemental materials can include an extra recommendation letter from someone who knows you personally and can provide a perspective different from anything else in your application or an art or music sample.